MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/maintain-group-membership-with-office-365-powershell.md

 ### Add or remove groups as members of a group

 Security groups can contain other groups as members.
-Office 365 groups, however, cannot.
+Microsoft 365 groups, however, cannot.
 This section contains PowerShell commands to add or remove groups only for a security group.

 **To add a group by its display name**, fill in the display name of the group you’re going to add and the display name of the group that will contain the member group and run these commands in the PowerShell window or the PowerShell ISE.